sipgate/pushapi-request-verifier/README.md

 Sipgate offers a push API to all customers.
 With this api, all relevant telephony events such as incoming or outgoing calls can be sent via HTTP requsts to any customer system.

-To ensure that no unwanted requests are processed, requests can use a signature provided with each request to ensure the authenticity of the request.
+To ensure that no unwanted requests are processed, customers can use a signature provided with each request to ensure the authenticity of the request.
-The signature is supplied via the X-Sipgate-Signature header.
-The complete body of the respective request is signed.
+The signature is supplied via the X-Sipgate-Signature header and signs the complete body of the respective request.

 This project aims at verifying sipgate push-api requests in a simple and satisfying way.